Together with their families

 Where to Stay

-The estate and its grounds will be accessible to all guests throughout the week surrounding the wedding.
-Close family and the wedding party will be staying at the castle itself.
+The estate and its grounds will be accessible to all guests throughout the week.
+We will be staying on the estate with our immediate families and wedding party.

 The Week at Balnagown